geoffreycastillo/ios-js/README.md

 ```
 See the wiki for instructions on [how to use `ios.js` with Qualtrics](https://github.com/geoffreycastillo/ios-js/wiki/Qualtrics).

-## Examples
+## Other examples

-For the Step-Choice IOS scale:
+For the Step-Choice IOS scale with 10 pairs of cirles:

 ```
 # html